ET Speaks From Home

 The dining room is also another dark room.
 It used to be get a lot more light but this is the room that backed out to the garden and we’ve since had a conservatory built so the dining room gets a lot less light now.
 So hopefully, we can replace our existing door to bi-folding doors to allow more light into the room.
 Besides light, having bi-folding doors also creates more open living space and will make the room more accessible and appear larger.

+Next is my husband’s office which we have recently redecorated.
+His room is also facing the wrong direction so I painted his room bright yellow and now it is much brighter and has a much warmer mood.
 The hallway has always been bright as our front door has two glass panels and it is allows plenty of light through.
 But if I could change one thing on the hallway it would be the stairs.
 I would love to have a glass panel glass infils.
 They are gorgeous and would add wow factor to our home.
 I think it would definitely increase our house value too!
-I had seen one on Richard Burbidge’s website and would love to put this on my list!
+I had seen one and would love to put this on my list!

 Lastly I want to tackle the conservatory windows and roof.
 We have had this conservatory for two years now and we have not been cleaning it.
 Now it is dirty and full of moss and algae.
 It is time to clean it before it gets too dirty and unmanageable.
 Now should I try to save money by sending my husband or get a professional window cleaner?
 That is hard!
-Let me see how much the quote is and if it possible to use this post to fund the expenses!
+Let me see how much the quote is!
+So what have you done or plan to do to make your house look brighter?
+Please share any tips you may have.
+Thanks!

 Share this: